Politics

 Minnesota House of Representatives

-The DFL retained its control of the Minnesota House of Representatives in the 2022 election, winning a majority 70 seats of the 134-member body.
-According to the state’s Legislative Reference Library, the current balance of power in the House is 68 to 63, due to retirements.
+The DFL had retained its control of the Minnesota House of Representatives in the 2022 election, winning a majority 70 seats of the 134-member body.
+According to the state’s Legislative Reference Library, the balance of power heading into the election was 68 to 63, due to retirements.

 Partisan lean, candidates and outcome by House district